Evaluating the Effectiveness of Gaming to Enhance Self-Management of Adolescents and Young Adults with Spinal Cord Injury

 Coordinators: Mr. Brad Trumpower & Ms. Joanna Jennie

 SCI-Hard puts you, the player, in the chair of someone with a Spinal Cord Injury.
 Introducing you to new challenges and obstacles all while trying to save the world from legions of mutated animals.
 Join the fight and kick a** while sitting down!

-This study is evaluating the efficacy of a newly-developed serious game, SCI Hard, to enhance self-management skills, self-reported health behaviors, and quality of life among teens and young adults with spinal cord injury and disease (SCI/D).
+This study evaluated the efficacy of a serious game, SCI Hard, enhancing self-management skills, self-reported health behaviors, and quality of life among teens and young adults with spinal cord injury and disease (SCI/D).

-For this study, participants complete 3 surveys and play through 1 of 2 assigned mobile games.
-The study takes about 7 hours of time over 3 months.
+For this study, participants completed 3 surveys and played through 1 of 2 assigned mobile games.
+The study took about 7 hours of time over 3 months.